-A Quality Analyser is provided with a slot for a full size MMC or SD card that is used for data transfer from the internal memory, device setting and software upgrading.
+A Power monitoring device is provided with a slot for a SD card that is used for data transfer from the internal memory, device setting and software upgrading.
 A slot protection cover for the card prevents penetration of humidity and dust into device.